 How do American universities stack up against the competition overseas?
 Next to each university in our ranking is the country where the university resides.
 The country that you’ll find overwhelmingly represented is the United States.
 Indeed, over half of the world’s hundred best universities (52 to be exact) are in the U.S.

+Without further ado, here is our list of the world’s 100 best universities.
 To assist our readers in seeing how American universities compare to themselves, we also include, in brackets, the relative rankings of U.S. universities.

 The 100 Best Universities in the World